Yellow-eyed penguin: Threats

 Populations of yellow-eyed penguins are threatened by multiple factors.

+A risk assessment published in November 2025 indicated the biggest threats to the species are malnutrition, predation, disease, other trauma/unidentifiable sources, and fishing.
+Sea surface temperature has also been shown to influence the survival of both adults and fledglings.

 The northern population is declining as a result of recurring poor breeding seasons and ongoing high adult mortality.
 Threats at sea include poor foraging success, and becoming caught in fisheries equipment.
 Chicks are often lost at sea, with only 20% projected to make it back to land for nesting, and only 5% expected to breed.
+The use of gillnets has been identified as a particular threat to the species.

 Studies carried out during the 1980s showed that red cod is a key part of their diet, however red cod populations have since declined, and more recent investigation has found that the penguins are feeding on blue cod instead, which provide less suitable nutrition.

 Disease also poses a key threat to the species, which poor nutrition makes them more vulnerable to.
 A previously undescribed disease killed off 60% of yellow-eyed penguin chicks on the Otago Peninsula and in North Otago in 2004.
 The disease has been described as diphtheritic stomatitis, caused by infection of Corynebacterium, a genus of bacteria that also causes diphtheria in humans.
 A similar problem has affected the Stewart Island population.

 In 2023, a novel Gyrovirus was identified as the likely cause of the mysterious and fatal respiratory illness which had killed roughly a quarter of the yellow-eyed penguin chicks from the mainland during the 2021 November to December hatching season.
 The disease has a mortality rate of more than 90%.
+It was estimated in 2023 around 320 individuals died.
+Severe disease appears to be concentrated in the mainland population, and research suggests this may be due to their unique evolutionary history, identifying genes associated with susceptibility to disease.

 Mitigations

 A reserve protecting more than 10% of the mainland population was established at Long Point in the Catlins in November 2007 by the Department of Conservation and the Yellow-eyed Penguin Trust.
 The species was granted protection under the U.S. Endangered Species Act in 2010.

-Due to extreme disease outbreak and subsequent mortalities, the Dunedin Wildlife Hospital began treating chicks with disease symptoms or weight loss.
+Due to the extreme disease outbreak and subsequent mortality, the Dunedin Wildlife Hospital began treating chicks with disease symptoms or weight loss.
 In 2022, the hospital successfully incubated and hatched eggs for the first time.
 The following year, the hospital hand-reared 214 chicks, as it was estimated that 50 to 70% of chicks would have died without intervention.